 To learn how to add widgets, refer to the Build Page Layout & Content article.

-There are dozens of widgets, and each has several configuration parameters which enable you to customize the content, layout, and appearance of the widget.
+There are dozens of widgets, and most have several configuration parameters that enable you to customize the content, layout, and appearance of the widget.

 TIP: When editing a widget, the field names and descriptions make it easier to understand each parameter's purpose, as shown in the following example.

-Although there are dozens of widgets available, you're most likely to use those in the Feeds category because they automatically display the latest content from your community site's core modules (announcements, discussions, blogs, etc.).
+Although there are dozens of widgets available, you're most likely to use those in the Feeds category because they automatically display the latest content from across Higher Logic's core modules (announcements, discussions, blogs, etc.).

-NOTE: These are the default widgets that typically get added to a community site's (and any microsite's) landing page and home pages.
+NOTE: These are typically the default widgets on the landing page and home pages of most sites.

 Best-practice Feed widgets